krbnite/krbnite.github.io/_posts/2018-02-16-Gittn-on-the-Diff-Train.md

 If we do not care about uppercase or lower case, then the instructions are much simpler: after line **0** in old.txt **a**dd **1** line ("<beginGreeting>") to get to a state equivalent to new.txt (ignoring any differences in case).

+### Some Other Flags
+The -w flag tells `diff` to ignore whitespace, which seems pretty dang useful.

 # Unified Diff
 This one is popular because it is similar to the output of `git diff`, so even if you like the straight-up